Bash-09/TF2-Monitor/README.md

 TF2 Monitor does not have quite the same goals as those previous projects, and while it does have a feature to automatically call votekicks on accounts marked as Bots, the purpose is not just for the automation of removing bad actors from the game.
 Instead, it is simply a desktop app designed to visualise information about the TF2 matches you are in and record some data on players of interest.

-If you'd like to try it out yourself, check out the **Setup** section below.
+If you'd like to try it out yourself, grab the app from the [releases](https://github.com/Bash-09/TF2-Monitor/releases) and check out the **Setup** section below.

 ![image](https://github.com/Bash-09/MAC-Desktop/assets/47521168/cda83c78-e1a4-4a81-b54f-d90ac50cfda6)